 - What is my attitude towards novice colleagues who are just beginners?
 Do I dampen their enthusiasm or lower the standard of work?
-Do I help them, share with them my experiences; am I understanding?
-What is my attitude towards nurses with less qualifications than myself?
-Do I show them disrespect, discouraging them from their assigned work, forgetting that all work is equally important, because it serves the sick?
+Do I help them, sharing with them my experiences; am I understanding of their needs?
+What is my attitude towards nurses and personnel with lower qualifications than me?
+Do I show them disrespect, discouraging them from their assigned work, forgetting that all work is equally important, because it all serves the sick?
 Do I care about my colleagues’ continuing education?

 - What is my attitude towards the non-professional staff?
 Am I sufficiently demanding but at the same time polite and kind; am I a good role model for them by my conscientiousness and diligence?

 - If I am in a responsible position – do I set a good example by working with the sick, when time permits me?
 Am I quite demanding, or am I too lax, worried about my popularity?
 Have I given up trying to raise the professional and moral standards of nurses?
-Do I shut myself in my office and do not want to know and think about what’s going on – in which case why am I there?
-Do I care enough about the living conditions of my staff?
+Do I shut myself in my office not wanting to know and think about what’s going on – in which case why am I there?
+Do I care enough about the welfare of my staff?